benstroud/canvassing/README.md

 ### Other considerations

-I also considered Python ecosystem options, where I have more experience, but decided to go with TypeScript/NestJS to gain more experience.
+I also considered Python ecosystem options, where I have implemented more projects, but decided to go with TypeScript/NestJS to gain more experience.
 With more time, I would have likely further prototyped with other languages to compare/contrast.
 The Go programming language could provide a nice solution.

 I also considered a solution utilizing AWS infrastructure components such as API Gateway and/or AppSync, but decided it was best to provide a more